Serial Fiction Online: A Complete Publishing Guide

 There’s not a lot more to say about Vella.
 If you’ve already published in Amazon’s ecosystem, it’s probably slightly easier to continue serial publishing with Amazon services.
 The same goes for your audience.
 If you know your readers are using Kindle devices to read digital fiction, Vella might be the best choice to make sure your stories are reaching your fan base.

-Ways To Sell Serial Fiction
+Ways to Sell Serial Fiction

 So far, we’ve looked at popular ways to publish your serial fiction online digitally.
 But what about your fans who enjoy reading printed books?
 And, more importantly, what about your profits?

 If you’re publishing serialized work on a digital platform, you need to think about it like social media marketing.
-Publishing digital serial novels is not your best way to earn money (though of course, some earn a lot on these platforms), and suffer the same problems all retail sites have: they’re keeping your customer information from you.
+Publishing digital serial novels is not your best way to earn money (though, of course, some earn a lot on these platforms), and you suffer the same problems all retail sites have: they’re keeping your customer information from you.
 However, serialized content is a great way to capture new readers and build an audience around your content.

 The answer is to self-publish and sell your serial fiction on your own website!